Mazamars312/N64_PIF_REPLACEMENT/README.md

 	N64 Interactions

-		C0 - If a 0xFF is written here the NMI on the N64 will become active, if 0x00 then NMI is deactivate C1 - This is a read reg only for the reset button 0x00 is off, and 0xFF is on. so the main loop needs to check this all the time to reboot the N64
-		C2 - if 0xFF is written then the PIF Rom is disabled from begin read by the n64 C3 - PIF Ram Offset - This is for future looking at where we can have this offset the PIF to allow larger rom's at start up.
+		C0 - If a 0xFF is written here the NMI on the N64 will become active, if 0x00 then NMI is deactivate C1 - If a 0xFF is written here the INT2 on the N64 will become active, if 0x00 then INT2 is deactivate C2 - if 0xFF is written then the PIF Rom is disabled from begin read by the n64 C3 - PIF Ram Offset - This is for future looking at where we can have this offset the PIF to allow larger rom's at start up.
 8 bit banking